Kapil Mishra

-Kapil Mishra (born 13 November 1980) is an Indian politician from Delhi.
-Before joining the Bharatiya Janata Party in 2019, Mishra was an Aam Aadmi Party MLA representing Karawal Nagar (Delhi Assembly constituency) in the Sixth Legislative Assembly of Delhi.
+Kapil Mishra (born 13 November 1980) is an Indian politician and Cabinet Minister, Government of Delhi.
+Before joining the Bharatiya Janata Party (BJP) in 2019, Mishra was an Aam Aadmi Party (AAP) MLA representing Karawal Nagar in the Sixth Legislative Assembly of Delhi.
+He is also vice president of the Delhi BJP.

-He was inducted as a Water Resource Minister in Arvind Kejriwal cabinet led AAP government of NCT Delhi, he was removed by Arvind Kejriwal from his ministry over corruption found in his ministry works, later he accused Arvind Kejriwal of corruption along with Satyendra Kumar Jain.
-Afterward, he sought appointments with the Anti-Corruption Bureau of Delhi to lodge his complaints, regarding 2 crores of bribe money which he alleged had been exchanged, but could not prove it.
-Later on, the Lokayukta dropped Kejriwal's name from the case.
+He served as the Water Resources Minister in the AAP-led government in Delhi under Arvind Kejriwal.
+He was later removed from the cabinet amid allegations of irregularities in his ministry's work.
+Subsequently, he accused Kejriwal and former Health Minister Satyendar Jain of corruption, claiming a bribe of ₹2 crore had been exchanged.
+He approached the Anti-Corruption Bureau of Delhi with these allegations but could not substantiate them.
+Later, the Lokayukta dismissed Kejriwal’s name from the case due to a lack of evidence.

 Mishra later alleged more instances of corruption in the AAP government under Arvind Kejriwal.
-Being a member and MLA of Aam Aadmi Party (AAP), he was supporting, sharing stage events for Bharatiya Janata Party (BJP) and was also campaigning against his own party AAP in 2019 Indian general election.
-These events and instances of anti-party activities were brought to the notice of the Speaker Ram Niwas Goel of Delhi Legislative Assembly by his former colleague MLA Saurabh Bhardwaj.
-After due process of proceedings and observations been conducted by the Legislative Speaker under rule of paragraph 2(1)(a) of the tenth schedule of the Indian constitution on grounds of defection and anti-party activities, Mishra was disqualified as an MLA of Delhi.
-After few days of getting disqualified as an MLA, Kapil Mishra joined BJP in presence of senior BJP leaders of Delhi Manoj Tiwari, Vijay Goel, Vijender Gupta, Satish Upadhyay and others.
+Being a member and MLA of AAP, he was supporting, sharing stage events for the BJP and was also campaigning against his own party in the 2019 Indian general election.
+These events and instances of anti-party activities were brought to the notice of the Speaker Ram Niwas Goel of Delhi Legislative Assembly and Mishra was disqualified as an MLA on grounds of defection and anti-party activities.

+Mishra won as MLA in 2025 Assembly elections from Karawal Nagar constituency.